Date of Last Revision

 In the experiments performed, Lithium-ion batteries were placed in a test chamber and ignited while smoke concentration was measured, simulating a worst-case fire scenario.
 Meaningful conclusions about combustion in a confined volume were drawn by observing fires through video footage.
 It was concluded that physical characteristics of the fire corresponded to spikes in chamber pressure.
 This is of interest to NASA’s fire detection systems; if the pressure inside a spacecraft rises in the event of a fire, the crew may have to open a pressure relief valve, which can be extremely dangerous and is considered a last-resort measure.
 The work outlined in this report paves the way for future efforts to develop a smoke alarm threshold for the Orion capsule.

 Meyer, Elisabeth, "Spacecraft Fire Safety Research: Combustion of Lithium-ion Batteries to Predict Fire Scenarios" (2018).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 694.